Alberto Saavedra

-Alberto Saavedra Muñoz (born 29 October 1981) is a Spanish footballer who plays as a central defender.
+Alberto Saavedra Muñoz (born 29 October 1981) is a Spanish former footballer who played as a central defender.

 Football career

 Born in Oviedo, Asturias, Saavedra's career began when he signed a professional contract with local Real Oviedo, making his first appearance with the first team in 2002.
 He never appeared in any La Liga games with the club, and moved to CD Numancia in the 2003–04 season; the Sorians promoted from the second division, but he did not feature one single minute during the half campaign, also being sparingly used by the reserves.

 In January 2004, Saavedra moved to the Netherlands, signing a deal with Eredivisie participants ADO Den Haag and quickly becoming a first-team regular.
 He returned to his homeland in 2007, first with UD Vecindario then Ontinyent CF (both in the third level).

 Personal life

 Saavedra's older brother, Jesús María Martínez & José Jorge, also a stopper, also played briefly for Oviedo's first team, appearing in one top-flight match in 1998–99.
 His career, however, was spent largely in the lower leagues.